 I can think of two ways in which such enforceable arbitration could be provided without involving the government court system.
-Both require that arbitration agencies, like present arbitrators, not only have a reputation for being no more corrupt than the courts but go far beyond this, to the point of being known to be positively honest.
+Both require that arbitration agencies, like present arbitrators, not only have a reputation for being no more corrupt than the courts, but go far beyond this, to the point of being known to be positively honest.
 There is evidence that corporations with such a reputation will develop if there is a market for them.
 Some years ago, for instance, American Express assumed someone else's debt, amounting to a substantial fraction of its profits for that year, although it had no legal responsibility to do so.
-American Express did so because it was arguable that American Express was morally responsible and since the firm is in the business of producing money (which it does better than the government, incidentally), its reputation for scrupulous honesty was worth more to the company than the cost of assuming the debt.
+American Express did so because it was arguable that American Express was morally responsible, and since the firm is in the business of producing money (which it does much better than the government, incidentally), its reputation for scrupulous honesty was worth more to the company than the cost of assuming the debt.

 The first method of enforcement would be for the two contracting parties to turn over to the arbitration firm a sum equal to the maximum penalty provided for under the contract.
 The arbitration firm would have complete discretion to do what it wished with the money.
 In case of a breach of contract, it would allocate an appropriate amount of one firm's money to the other.
-When the contract expired, it would return the money, plus interest, to the contracting parties after deducting a prearranged fee.
+When the contract expired, it would return the money, plus interest, to the contracting parties, after deducting a prearranged fee.
 There would be no court-enforced contract between the contracting firms and the arbitrator; there would thus be no legal bar to prevent the arbitration firm from keeping both deposits for itself-once.

 The second form of enforcement is already in use, although not by arbitration firms.
 In its present form it is called a credit rating.
-Any firm which agreed to have a contract arbitrated and then refused to go along with the arbitration would be blacklisted by the arbitration agency-forbidden to use its services again.
-Before two firms signed an arbitration agreement, each would first check with all the reputable arbitration agencies to make sure the other firm was not on such a blacklist, since there would be little point in signing an arbitration agreement with a firm that had reneged on such agreements in the past.
+Any firm which agreed to have a contract arbitrated and then refused to go along with the arbitration would be 'blacklisted' by the arbitration agency-forbidden to use its services again.
+Before two firms signed an arbitration agreement, each would first check with all the reputable arbitration agreement with a firm that had reneged on such agreements in the past.
 Thus a blacklisted firm would be forced to make its contract enforceable in the courts instead of by arbitration.
 With the courts as bad as they now are, the unavailability of the arbitration mechanism would be a serious cost.
 Thus the threat of blacklisting would be an effective sanction to enforce compliance with arbitrated contracts.